Home Vancouver Events Calendar Vancouver Marathons and Other Running Races Vancouver’s Seek the Peak Running Race at Grouse Mountain

 Seek the Peak Registration

 An important note for those who want to participate in Seek the Peak is that there is no day-of registration.
 All participants must register in advance online.
-Registrations for the 2025 event closef on May 29th.
+Registrations for the 2026 event close on May 29th.

 Those who want to take part can sign up as either an individual or as part of a team.
 Those who are in teams run the course as a relay.
 If you don’t want to run the entire 16 kms but still want to take part, sign up in a team of two to four people and each of you can run part of the race.

 Prices go up over the course of the registration period.
-For the cheapest rate in 2025, participants needed to sign up in March.
-Below were the prices for the “event launch,” “early bird” and “regular” rates this pat year.
-Prices will likely be similar in 2026, though exact details are to be confirmed.
+For the cheapest rate in 2026, participants needed to sign up in March.
+Below are the prices for the “event launch,” “early bird” and “regular” rates this year.

 Capilano Suspension Bridge